The clan house at Totem Bight State Historical Park.

 This article was first published in May 2008.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 For help planning a totem pole vacation, use the AAA Western Canada & Alaska TourBook and Alaska and Northwest Canada map.
-Or book an Alaska Inside Passage cruise through the AAA Travel Agency.
-Call (800) 391-4222 or visit AAA.com.
+Or book an Alaska Inside Passage cruise through the AAA Travel Agency at AAA.com.